-If you're currently struggling to figure out what to wear to your upcoming photo shoot whether it's an engagement shoot, a family session, a solo shoot, or otherwise, these 5 tips will help you hone in your options and focus on achieving a natural and effortless but coordinated look.
-These are intended for outdoor, natural light photos.
+If you’re currently struggling to figure out what to wear to your upcoming photo session whether it’s an engagement shoot, a family session, a solo shoot, or something else that requires you to put a little extra thought into it, these 5 tips will help you hone in your options and focus on achieving a natural and effortless but coordinated look.

 1. Don’t over coordinate.